PrefectHQ/prefect/docs/guides/moving-data.md

     from prefect import flow
     from prefect_gcp.cloud_storage import GcsBucket

     gcs_block = GcsBucket.load("zoom-gcs")
     gcs_block.get_directory(from_path="my_path_to/my_file.parquet", local_path="my_path_to/my_file.parquet")
     ```

-The storage blocks we used contain additional convenience methods.
-Check out the [prefect-aws](https://prefecthq.github.io/prefect-aws/), [prefect-azure](https://prefecthq.github.io/prefect-azure/), or[prefect-gcp](https://prefecthq.github.io/prefect-gcp/) docs and learn about additional blocks for interacting with other cloud services.

-We've seen how to use Prefect to read data from and write data to cloud providers!
+In this guide we've seen how to use Prefect to read data from and write data to cloud providers!

+## Next steps

+Check out the [prefect-aws](https://prefecthq.github.io/prefect-aws/), [prefect-azure](https://prefecthq.github.io/prefect-azure/), and [prefect-gcp](https://prefecthq.github.io/prefect-gcp/) docs to see additional methods for interacting with cloud storage providers.
+Each library also contains blocks for interacting with other cloud services.